Derez De'Shon: Career

-Lenard began his career as part of the short-lived hip hop group Dirt Gang, who were signed by fellow Atlanta rapper Waka Flocka Flame to his record label, Brick Squad Monopoly in 2011.
+Lenard began his career as part of the short-lived hip-hop group Dirt Gang, who were signed by fellow Atlanta rapper Waka Flocka Flame to his record label, Brick Squad Monopoly in 2011.

-Although Lenard gained some recognition with singles like "Emotionz" and "Came a Long Way", he did not break out into the mainstream until his single "Hardaway" was released.
+Although Lenard gained some recognition with the singles "Emotionz" and "Came a Long Way", he did not break into the mainstream until his single "Hardaway" was released.
 It became his first Billboard charting single, peaking at number 61 on the Billboard Hot 100.
-His debut studio album, Pain 2 (2018) narrowly entered the Billboard 200.
-Prior to its release, he joined Birdman's hip hop collective Rich Gang, although he released no projects under its parent entity, Cash Money Records.
-His second album, Bigger Than Me (2022) failed to chart.
+His debut studio album, Pain 2 (2018), narrowly entered the Billboard 200.
+Prior to its release, he joined Birdman's hip-hop collective Rich Gang, although he released no projects under its parent entity, Cash Money Records.

-In 2022, Lenard was credited as a songwriter on the album Still Over It for Summer Walker, as he frequently collaborates with the albums producer and fellow Atlanta native, London on da Track.
+In 2022, Lenard was credited as a songwriter on Summer Walker's project Still Over It, as he frequently collaborates with the album's producer and fellow Atlanta native, London on da Track.
+That year, he released his second studio album, Bigger Than Me.

+On August 7, 2026, he released his third studio album, I'm Not Ok But....